cdancy/bitbucket-rest/README.md

 ### Maven repository Configuration:

-1. You can download a sample settings.xml file that has configured profile to pull from the correct maven repository using this link: [settings.xml](https://bintray.com/repo/downloadMavenRepoSettingsFile/downloadSettings?repoPath=%2Fcdancy%2Fjava-libraries)
+* Download a sample settings.xml file that has configured profile to pull from the correct maven repository using this link: [settings.xml](https://bintray.com/repo/downloadMavenRepoSettingsFile/downloadSettings?repoPath=%2Fcdancy%2Fjava-libraries)

+**OR**

-2. Add the following repository to the project pom.xml file under project tag:
+* Add the following repository to the project pom.xml file under project tag:
 ```
     <repositories>
       <repository>